Alcaro/Arlib/arlib/sandbox/README.txt

 Locker
 ------

 The locker's job is long, but fairly straightforward.
-After broker's fork() returns, it will
+After broker's fork() returns, it will (not necessarily in this order)
 - unshare(CLONE_NEWUSER | CLONE_NEWPID | CLONE_NEWNET | CLONE_NEWCGROUP | CLONE_NEWIPC | CLONE_NEWNS | CLONE_NEWUTS)
     NEWUSER is because NEWPID and chroot needs it and because the real UID is private